3D Printing Policy

 Library staff will review every object file before it is printed, and the library reserves the right to refuse any 3D print request.
-The nature of 3D printing does not allow complete patron privacy but the library will not share information about a patron’s legal activities with third parties.
+The nature of 3D printing does not allow complete member privacy, but the library will not share information about a member’s legal activities with third parties.
 The printer will only print an object in a single color.
 Color preferences may be submitted, but the library will determine the color of the filament based on availability.
 Library staff reserve the right to resize projects unless dimensions are specific in the request.

 The Library is not responsible for failed 3D prints, although we will do our best to assist in completing successful 3D prints.